 A Halloween IP Horror Story: The Case of the Zombie Patent

-It was a day like any other — suddenly, the USPTO sent a notice stating that a patent application had been abandoned.
+On a day like any other — suddenly, the USPTO sends a notice stating that a patent application had been abandoned.
 “Jeepers Creepers!”

 Files and dockets are frantically searched through to see if any deadlines were missed, but nothing appears amiss.
 In fact, an allowance appeared imminent in the case.